Skip to navigation Skip to content

 For more information, see Death of a family assistance or Paid Parental Leave scheme child.

-For a stillborn child, code 'STL' in Reason: field.
-Then code Gestation period: and Weight: fields that will display, per proof of birth from hospital/midwife (if only one of these has been provided and it meets the requirement, there is no need to follow up the extra information - code '0' for the information not provided).
+Note: if only one of these has been provided and it meets the requirement, there is no need to follow up the extra information - code '0' for the information not provided).
 See Processing Stillborn Baby Payment (SBP) claims

-Code Source: and DOR: fields and press [Enter]
+• Code Source: and DOR: fields

-The FTB Child Bereavement Assistance Delivery Option (FBRV) screen will display when [Enter] is pressed (unless STL has been coded)
+The FTB Child Bereavement Assistance Delivery Option (FBRV) screen will display when [Enter] is pressed (unless STL has been coded).